 Make the most of your time ashore.

-Anthony's Key Resort at Bailey’s Key is home to a large family of Atlantic Bottlenose dolphins.
-A trained naturalist will take you to the beach to meet these dolphins where you will be able, for one half-hour, to interact with them one-on-one.
+Dolphin Encounter — Anthony's Key Resort — Anthony's Key Resort at Bailey's Key is home to a large family of Atlantic Bottlenose dolphins.
+A trained naturalist leads you to the beach for a 30-minute one-on-one interaction.
+One of the most intimate and well-managed dolphin encounter programs in the Caribbean.

 Shopping in Roatan, Honduras